marcoalopez/GrainSizeTools/DOCS/brief_tutorial.md

-﻿Getting Started: A step-by-step tutorial
+Getting Started: A step-by-step tutorial
 -------------

 > **Important note:**
-> Please, **update as soon as possible to version 1.4**.
+> Please, **update as soon as possible to version 1.4.2**.
 It is also advisable to **update the plotting library matplotlib to version 2.x** since the plots are optimized for such version.

 ### *Open and running the script*